stadlar/IST-FUT-FMTH/Vinnusvæði/Verkþáttur 5/ÍST TS 313_2021 Foreign payments.md

   }
 ```

-Optionally the links given can be used to check the status of payments As foreign payments are unilateral or one-sided credit transfers, the transaction status expected is "ACSC", which stands for "AcceptedSettlementCompleted", indicating the debtors accounts has been settled.
+Optionally the links given can be used to check the status of payments, resulting in the response below.
+The transaction status expected is "ACSC", which stands for "AcceptedSettlementCompleted" indicating the debtors accounts has been settled.
 However, as mentioned before the full range of codes are available and could potentially apply.

 ``` {.json caption="Example of a payment status query response."}
   {
   "transactionStatus": "ACSC"
   }
 ```
-# Error reporting and handling

-!include`snippetStart="<!-- ErrorHandlingStart -->", snippetEnd="<!-- ErrorHandlingEnd -->"` "Vinnusvæði/Verkþáttur 5/ÍST TS 310_2020 Domestic payments and deposits.md"

 # Bibliography {.unnumbered}